-If you used amgscoma.tst to customize your settings for MQSeries Version 2, and you want to use the same settings with Version 5.0 of the product:
+If you used amqscoma.tst to customize your settings for MQSeries Version 2 or MQSeries Version 5.0, and you want to use the same settings with Version 5.1 of the product:

 - 1. Save your copy of amqscoma.tst

-- 2. Install MQSeries V5.0
+- 2. Install MQSeries V5.1

 - 3. Load your copy of amqscoma.tst and use the file to recreate your default objects.